This article has links to products and services we love, which we may make commission from.

-Miami is sunny but it does get its fair share of downpours but the good news is that the rain tends to stop after a short period and the sun dries everything out pretty quickly.
+Miami is sunny, but it does get its fair share of downpours; the good news is that the rain tends to stop after a short period, and the sun dries everything out pretty quickly.

 Hurricane season is June through to November.

-As with many locations in the states, spring is said to the the best time to visit for mild weather.
+As with many locations in the states, spring is said to be the best time to visit for mild weather.

 Where to Stay in Miami

-For more historic hotel ideas, read out guide to the Art Deco hotels in Miami Beach.
+For more historic hotel ideas, read our guide to the Art Deco hotels in Miami Beach.

 Parking in Miami

-Like most US cities, parking is at a premium rate in Miami so it is advised to the leave car if you are staying a beach or city hotel.
+Like most US cities, parking is at a premium rate in Miami, so it is advised to leave the car if you are staying at a beach resort or city hotel.